Cover of The Secret Language of Tiny Cells

 But when they returned to the laboratory, something was wrong.

-Maar toen ze terugkwamen in het laboratorium, was er iets mis.
+Maar toen ze terug in het laboratorium kwamen, klopte er iets niet.

 The triangle was gone.